motivatedsloth/jquery-restful/README.md

     {events: {start: value1, stop: value2}}

 *fromJSON* function will receive the data to load into the form.
-The context of the form is the jQuery form element. ie this.find(":input").
+The context is the jQuery form element. ie this.find(":input").

 Note the built in function filters the form elements as such this.find(":input:not(.exclude, button, :submit, :reset)") and follows the same hierarchy as *toJSON*